taibangle/awesome-china/hongkong/list-of-police-misconduct.md

 This article will provide a list of police brutality and misconduct towards the Hong Kong protestors.
 The article will only show incidents where there is indisputable video evidence of police abuse.

 Each incident has a GIF snippet along with a link to the full video.
 This is done to ensure the videos can be seen and shared by those living in China.
+If the GIF clips are taking too long to load, then you can click the 'See full video' links instead - by doing so then you will also be able to see the full video in a better resolution.
+It's strongly recommended to see the incidents taking place at 2019-08-31 and 2019-08-11.

 ## 2019-10-21 - Police officer assult and arrest woman for yelling "your wife is being fucked by someone" - [See full video here](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/your-wife-is-being-fucked.mp4)